lexicon25/gdash-msc/README.md

 4. Open Geometry Dash
 5. Run `run.bat`

-At this point, `gdash-msc` will be running.
+At this point, `gdash-msc` will be running until you press the exit hotkey.

 ## `hk.json`
 `hk.json` is the hotkey file. `gdash-msc` will read the file to get which keys it should be checking for exiting or changing the speed.
 By default, `hk.json` is laid out as follows: